Distributionally Robust Probabilistic Prediction for Stochastic Dynamical Systems: Experiments

 \subsection{Results and Discussions}

-In Fig. \ref{fig:performance}, the prediction performances of different probabilistic predictors on different SDSs under different control strategies are visualized and compared with each other. (a-c) are performances under zero control strategy, and (d-f) are performances under LQR control strategy; the SDSs in (a) and (d) are the same, generated from the LTI mechanism.
-The SDSs in (b) and (e) are the same, generated from the LTV mechanism; the SDSs in (c) and (f) are the same, generated from the adversarial mechanism.
+In Fig. \ref{fig:performance}, the prediction performances of different probabilistic predictors on different SDSs under different control strategies are visualized and compared with each other.
 For each SDS, we evaluate the temporal average scores of each predictor at each time step on 1,000 randomly sampled trajectories.
 At each step, the mean of 1,000 average scores is plotted as a dot, which is an approximation to the expected average score.
 The 5\% and 95\% percentiles of these average scores are plotted as an error bar, reflecting how concentrated the average scores are.

 \paragraph*{Performance advantages} Under each setting of SDS and control strategy, both Noise-DRPP and Eig-DRPP possess larger expected average scores at each time step compared to the nominal predictor.
 Since the ambiguity set for our simulation does not have too large an uncertainty, the scores of both DRPP predictors are close to the optimal predictor.
 Additionally, both DRPP predictors have more concentrated average scores at each time step.
 As the uncertainty of the real underlying SDS increases from LTI to adversarial, the performance gap between the DRPP predictors and the nominal predictor increases.